how to deal with angry people

 So you hold it inside because if it’s your boss then “you better keep quiet” and if its your loved one then its just plain damn embarrassing to admit to someone you are being treated like this.
-You stay patient, stuff it all in the dark dungeons of your soul and hope it will pass but at times you want to explode into a google of pieces and strangle someone to death.
+You stay patient, stuff it all in the dark dungeons of your soul and hope it will pass, but at times you want to explode into a google of pieces and strangle someone to death.

 Dealing with angry people can be down right debilitating and exhausting.
 Without any doubt – anger brings an enormous amount of suffering.
 Not only to the one who’s expressing it but also to everyone who’s in its path.
 Like wildfire, it can consume friendships and burn merits that took years to accumulate.
-It is said that it can take years of hard work to build a house but one single spark can burn it down in minutes.
-Once a king came to Buddha for advice about ruling his kingdom.
-This is what the enlightened mystic said:

 “People are caught in their suffering as if they are caught in a house on fire.
 When you understand the source of your suffering it can no longer bind you.
 If someone is angry at you, you can get angry back at them but that will only create more suffering.
 If you follow the way of cultivating awareness, you will not react with anger.
 Instead you will quiet your mind in order to discover why that person is angry at you.
 By looking deeply you can uncover the causes that led to the person’s anger.
 If you see that you bear responsibility for angering the person, you will accept that your own misconduct contributed to their anger and will not get angry in return.
 If you are without blame then you can try to see why that person has misunderstood you.
 Then you can find a way to help him understand your true intentions.
 This way you will avoid causing more suffering to yourself and the other person.”